-- Jesus said to Him; “Truly I tell you: on this night – before a rooster crows – you will deny Me three times.”
+- Jesus was telling Him; “Amen I tell you: on this night – before a rooster crows – you will deny Me three times.”

 The Garden of Gethsemane

-- Then Jesus came with them to a place called Gethsemane and told the disciples; “Sit here while I’m going over there to pray.”
+- Then Jesus comes with them to a place called Gethsemane and tells the disciples; “Sit here while I’m going over there to pray.”

-- And taking along Peter and the two sons of Zebedee, He began to be deeply grieved and troubled.
+- And having taken along Peter and the two sons of Zebedee, He began to be deeply grieved and troubled.

-- Then He told them; “My soul is engulfed in sorrow, even to death.
+- Then He tells them; “My soul is engulfed in sorrow, even to death.
 Stay here and keep watch with Me.”

-- And going forward a little farther, He fell on His face, praying and saying; “My Father; if it’s possible let this cup pass from Me.
+- And having gone forward a little farther, He fell on His face, praying and saying; “My Father; let this cup pass from Me if it’s possible.
 Nevertheless, not as I will, but as you will.

-- And He went to the disciples and found them sleeping.
-And He said to Peter; “You couldn’t keep watch like this for one hour with Me?
+- And He goes to the disciples and finds them sleeping.
+And He says to Peter; “You couldn’t keep watch like this for one hour with Me?

-- Again, going away for a second time, He prayed saying; “My Father, if this cup can’t pass unless I drink it, let your will be done.”
+- Again, having departed for a second time, He prayed saying; “My Father, if it’s not possible for this cup to pass unless I drink it, let your will be done.”

-- And coming again, He found them sleeping, for their eyes were – and are – heavy.
+- And having come again, He found them sleeping, for their eyes were *heavy.

-- And leaving them again, He departed to pray for a third time, saying the same words again.
+- And having left them again, He departed and prayed for a third time, saying the same words again.

-- Then He came to the disciples and told them; “Sleep and rest later.
-Behold; the hour was – and is – near, and the Son of Man is betrayed into the hands of sinners.
+- Then He comes to the disciples and tells them; “Sleep and rest later.
+Behold; the hour has drawn near, and the Son of Man is betrayed into the hands of sinners.

-- “Wake up, let’s go.
-Behold; the man who betrayed Me was – and is – near.”
+- “Wake up, we’ll go.
+Behold; the man who betrays Me has draw near.”

 Jesus is Arrested

-- And the man who betrayed Him gave them a sign, saying; “He is whoever I kiss; seize Him.”
+- And the man who betrays Him gave them a sign, saying; “He is whoever I kiss; seize Him.”

 - And Jesus said to him; “Friend, why are you here?”
-Then approaching Him, they laid hands on Jesus and seized Him.
+Then having approached Him, they laid hands on Jesus and seized Him.

-- And behold; after reaching out his hand, one of the men with Jesus drew his sword.
-And striking the high priest’s slave, he cut off his ear.
+- And behold; having reached out his hand, one of the men with Jesus drew his sword.
+And having struck the high priest’s slave, he cut off his ear.

-- “Then Jesus told him; “Return your sword to its place, for all who take up a sword will perish by a sword.”
+- “Then Jesus tells him; “Return your sword to its place, for all who take up a sword will perish by a sword.”

-- “And all this was – and is – happening so the prophets’ writings might be fulfilled.”
-Then leaving Him, all the disciples fled.
+- “And all this has happened so the prophets’ writings might be fulfilled.”
+Then having left Him, all the disciples fled.

 - Then the men who seized Jesus led Him away to Caiaphas, the high priest, where the Scribes and the elders were assembled.

 - But Peter was following Him from afar, until the high priest’s courtyard.
-And going inside, he was sitting with the servants to see the outcome.
+And having gone inside, he was sitting with the servants to see the outcome.

-- And they didn’t find any, though many were coming forward as false witnesses.
-But coming forward later, two said;
+- And they didn’t find any, though many approached as false witnesses.
+But having approached later, two said:

 - “This man was saying: “I’m able to destroy the temple of God and to rebuild it in three days.”

-- And standing up, the high priest said to Him; “You answer nothing?
+- And having stood up, the high priest said to Him; “You answer nothing?
 Why do these men testify against you?”

-- But Jesus was silent.
-And the high priest said to Him; “I put you under oath(11)“I put… …under oath” is one word in Greek, with that exact meaning. by the living God, so tell us if you are The Anointed, the Son of God.
+- But Jesus was remaining silent.
+And the high priest said to Him; “I put you under oath(7)“I put… …under oath” is one word in Greek, with that exact meaning. by the living God, so tell us if you are the Anointed, the Son of God.

-- Jesus told him; “You have said it.
-Nevertheless, I tell you: from now on you will see the Son of Man sitting at the right hand of power and coming on the clouds of heaven.(12)Quotation/allusion to Daniel 7:13
+- Jesus tells him; “You said it.
+Nevertheless, I tell you: from now on you will see the Son of Man sitting at the right hand of power and coming on the clouds of heaven.(8)Quotation/allusion to Daniel 7:13

-- “Then the high priest tore his robe, saying; “He committed blaspheme!
-Why would we still need witnesses?
+- “Then the high priest tore his robe, saying; “He blasphemed!
+Why would we still have need of witnesses?
 Behold; you heard His blasphemy just now.

-- “What’s your opinion?”
-And answering, they said; “He is guilty and deserves(13)“guilty and deserves” is one word in Greek.
+- “What do you think?”
+And answering, they said; “He’s guilty and deserves(9)“guilty and deserves” is one word in Greek.
 It was a legal/forensic term which indicated guilt for a crime, and thus also that the accused was deserving of punishment. death.”